 Is Toronto real estate overpriced?

 Yes, Toronto real estate is overpriced.
 The pricing is not just a little over the top, but the city makes the top 10 most unaffordable cities in the world year after year.
-For the same value, if you look in other parts of the world, you could be getting a home in a nice area with much more square footage.
+For the same value, if you look in other parts of the world, you could be getting a home in a nice area in Toronto with much more square footage.

 The Toronto real estate prices are indubitably high, as proven by the city landing a spot on the top 10 most unaffordable lists time and time again.
 However, with the help of our experts, understanding the influential factors that can drive or decrease the prices can help potential buyers make more informed decisions.
 With knowledge of the above, it’s easier for buyers to make strategic moves.